BY RICHARD GOLDSTEIN

 In some European countries, nursing homes were excluded from planning for the pandemic, and their residents were missing from statistical models that guided the response.
 In Belgium, an untold number of those over 65 who fell ill from the virus were denied admission to hospitals, though there were enough beds to accommodate them.
 A New York Times report found that this was true even when the sick were likely to benefit from intensive care.
 Instead, these patients were sent back to their nursing homes, where they were treated with morphine and, as one physician put it, “comforted to death.”
 In Sweden, protocols advised the same course of treatment: morphine instead of oxygen.
 In Spain, more than 4500 investigations have been opened after the bodies of residents in care homes were found abandoned in their beds.

 Covid-19 has exposed the truth about how old people who cannot afford private attendants — that is, most old people — are cared for.
 But they have also been placed at risk by government responses that enabled the virus to spread.
 Refusing to lock down the Swedish population led to one of the world’s highest per-capita death rates, and by some estimates, 90 percent of those fatalities were in people over 70.
 When Britain decided to open restaurants and pubs, 88 out of every 100 deaths from Covid-19 were in those older than 65.
+Despite its legendary public-health system, doctors in Britain have admitted that they sometimes turned nursing-home patients away from the hospital.
 This is not just poor planning; it is criminal negligence.
 These states blurred the line between euthanasia and murder.

 Yet, despite glaring proof to the contrary, most old people in America don’t think of themselves as victims of a bias.
 Their ranks span the categories of race and class, making it hard for them to identify with the oppressed, and the beneficial effects of Social Security and Medicare strengthen their sense of being valued.
 The culture colludes in this image of contentment.
 Drug ads show the elderly frolicking with puppies and grandchildren.
 In the sitcom-verse, they are Golden Girls and Sunshine Boys.
 There are senior centers in many communities, cosmetic processes for every sag, medals for nonagenarians who run marathons.
 Age is no barrier to political success.
 But the aura of well-being is fragile.
 It depends largely on the shelter of assets and white privilege.
 In an emergency like this, the interests of many old people are marginalized.
 Their need for safety is met with inefficiency or inaction.
 This obliviousness is nothing new, but the pandemic is a grim reminder that it can be deadly.

 The vulnerability of the old haunts the statistics as Covid-19 continues to spread.
 Large-scale events such as the motorcycle rally in South Dakota led to major outbreaks in 20 states.
 In Florida, where a quarter of the population is elderly, a spike in hospitalizations followed the governor’s decision to reopen bars and restaurants.
-In Texas, allowing such businesses to operate seeded a surge of infections, especially in immigrant communities, where many people live in multigenerational families.
+In Texas, allowing such businesses to open seeded a surge of infections, especially in immigrant communities, where many people live in multigenerational families.
 (About 25 percent of restaurant employees in the U.S. are Latinos.)
 The state’s lieutenant governor put it bluntly when he told Fox News that “there are more important things than living.”
 There is an unspoken assumption behind this remark: some people can be sacrificed for the greater good.
-Among these disposable groups is one not usually considered a target of bias: the aged.
+Among the expendable is a group not usually considered a target of bias: the aged.

 For much of 2020, the federal government was missing in action.
 When elder-care facilities in Florida asked FEMA for desperately needed safety equipment, the agency sent shopping-bag gowns and masks made from recycled underwear, with fragile paper straps.
 As the caseload reached its apex in New York, the state had to compete with the feds — as well as other states — for ventilators.
 Governor Andrew Cuomo railed at the inept response from Washington.
 “Whose grandmother should I kill?” he fumed.
 But Cuomo’s own directive that nursing homes accept infected patients leaving the hospital may have spiked the death toll.
 Nearly 6500 hundred people perished in those facilities, including many grandparents.